 9. Santa Maria della Vittoria

+Rome is home to over 400 churches and this one is truly one in 400.
 The Discalced Carmelites decided to build a church on this spot at the beginning of the 17th century.
 As the excavations began, they soon discovered a beautiful, ancient statue known today as the Borghese Hermaphroditus.
-It immediately got the attention of Scipione Borghese who was the nephew of Pope Paul V and church benefactor.
+It attracted the attention of Scipione Borghese who was the nephew of Pope Paul V and church benefactor.

-He immediately claimed the statue for the church and took it away to his treasured collection which we know today as the Borghese Gallery.
+He immediately claimed the statue for the church and took it away to his treasured collection, which we know today as the Borghese Gallery.
 As a token of his gratitude, he financed the rest of the church from his own pocket.
 I think it turned out to be a pretty good deal for the monks.

-Bernini & St. Theresa
+Bernini and St. Theresa

-I saw in his hand a long spear of gold, and at the iron’s point there seemed to be a little fire.
+“I saw in his hand a long spear of gold, and at the iron’s point there seemed to be a little fire.
 He appeared to me to be thrusting it at times into my heart, and to pierce my very entrails; when he drew it out, he seemed to draw them out also and to leave me all on fire with a great love of God.
-The pain was so great, that it made me moan; and yet so surpassing was the sweetness of this excessive pain, that I could not wish to be rid of it.
+The pain was so great, that it made me moan; and yet so surpassing was the sweetness of this excessive pain, that I could not wish to be rid of it.”

-Bernini obviously took her words to be allegorical and alluding to something more of an intimate encounter with a man.
+Bernini obviously took her words to be allegorical, alluding to something more of an intimate encounter with a man.
 The look of pleasure on her face scandalized all of those who saw it.
-This statue has shown revamped interest after Dan Brown’s book- Angels and Demons which speaks about the statue.
+This statue has attracted renewed interest after Dan Brown’s book, “Angels and Demons”, which references the statue.

 Leave a Comment